 For information on all Nordic Visitor destinations, bookmark our Travel Updates page.

-Iceland is open for travel for EU and Schengen Area travellers from 15 June 2020.
-The borders of the Schengen Area are open to 14 external countries including Canada, Australia, and New Zealand from July 1.
+Iceland is open for travel, with restrictions, for residents of EEA and Schengen Area states from 15 June 2020.
+The border of the Schengen Area is also open to 14 external countries, including Canada, Australia, and New Zealand from 1 July.

-The EU is reviewing the list of countries whose residents may enter the Schengen Area every 2 weeks (14 days) from 1 July 2020.
+The EU Member States are reviewing the list of countries whose residents may enter the Schengen Area every 2 weeks (14 days) from 1 July 2020.

 Airlines flying to Iceland

 We will continually update this list as more routes to Iceland are announced.
 Information is taken from the official website of Keflavík Airport and is subject to change.
 Last updated on 10 September 2020.